Depth-Hoar/Depth-rosetta-api/README.md

 Run `yarn dev` to run a development instance of the API.
 Default port is 8080.
 Check the rosetta-cli configuration files in `/rosetta-cli`.
 Rosetta CLI usage is [better documented here](https://github.com/coinbase/rosetta-cli), but the main files to check are:
 - rosetta-cli/devnode/config.json (connects to local substrate node)
 - rosetta-cli/mainnet/config.json (connects to local mainnet node)
-- rosetta-cli/testnet/config.json (connects to dock testnet directly)
+- rosetta-cli/testnet/config.json (connects to local testnet directly)

 ## Starting
 - Online mode: `yarn start`